-Table 2

-Postmortem findings associated to marine debris ingestion during necropsy (tier 3).
+Table 2 Postmortem findings associated to marine debris ingestion during necropsy (tier 3).

-Postmortem interpretation Postmortem findings Notes Incidental finding Limited / moderate amount of marine debris without lesion associated with the foreign body The volume and location of the debri should be evaluated death and/or deterioration of health It is necessary to interpret in the gener context of the postmortem stu (necropsy and histopathology, as well complementary analyzes if needed), a Probable cause of death Traumatic perforation, severe impaction or complete obstruction of GIT with severe presence of lesion associated (e.g.: ischemia, necrosis, perforation, peritonitis, etc.)
+Postmortem interpretation Postmortem findings Notes Incidental finding Limited / moderate amount of marine debris without lesion associated with the foreign body The volume and location of the debrishould be evaluated death and/or deterioration of health It is necessary to interpret in the general context of the postmortem study (necropsy and histopathology, as well as complementary analyzes if needed), and Probable cause of death Traumatic perforation, severe impaction or complete obstruction of GIT with severe presence of lesion associated (e.g.: ischemia, necrosis, perforation, peritonitis, etc.)